Quick facts

 - Since SWD becomes active in Minnesota in late June and populations peak in August, it is a more significant pest for day-neutral strawberries than June-bearing strawberries.

-- Daily or every other-day harvest, immediately refrigerating fruit after harvest, and using select insecticides are several of the main control measures against SWD.
+- Daily or every-other-day harvest, immediate refrigeration of fruit after harvest, and the use of select insecticides are among the main control measures against SWD.

 - Scouting: Use scented traps to monitor for SWD and know when it has arrived at your farm.